abhisheks008/abhisheks008/README.md

 ## Hi there Abhishek Sharma here!👋

 ## ▶ :computer: Currently, I am a Software Development intern at [Learnbird Innovative Solutions](learnbird.in) ◀
-:star:  I’m currently working as a Python :snake: Developer and Data Analyst
+:star:  **I’m currently working as a Python :snake: Developer and Data Analyst**

+:nerd_face: **Currently learning Java**

-:snowflake:  Currently studying Computer Science Engineering from University of Engineering & Management, Kolkata
+:snowflake:  **Currently studying Computer Science Engineering from University of Engineering & Management, Kolkata**

-:muscle: Passionate about Competitive Coding
+:muscle: **Passionate about Competitive Coding**
 - 6 :star: at HackerRank
 - 5 :star: at CodeChef
 - #3 Gloal Rank at Coding Blocks
 - 2 :star: at LeetCode

-In short:beer:, I :heart_eyes: to develope with my :hearts:
+**In short:beer:, I :heart_eyes: to develope with my :hearts:**

+*:sleeping: Fun Fact about me, I used to listen music during the time of coding!*

 <div align = "center">